Ender-Jones/Ender-Jones.github.io/_posts/2025-05-08-Regression-model-evalutation-metrics.md

 The process typically flows from model construction to evaluation to refinement:

-1. Build an initial regression model
+1. Build the model
-2. Measure performance using appropriate metrics
+2. Evaluate the model
-3. Identify weaknesses and improve the model
+3. Improve the model
 4. Repeat until reaching satisfactory performance

 ## Quick Reference: Metrics Comparison Table